rach-solo/Rachel-Solomon/homework1/README.md

 # Rachel-Solomon

+# **MakerDao**

+##  Background and Landscape

-**Domain of Choice: Decentralized Finance (DeFi) > Blockchain > Cryptocurrency** **Landscape**
+    Decentralized Finance (DeFi) > Blockchain > Cryptocurrency

-*"DeFi is the movement to transform old financial products into trustless and transparent protocols that run on decentralized applications built using smart contract platforms like ethereum" (Coinbase, 2020).*
+> *"DeFi is the movement to transform old financial products into trustless and transparent protocols that run on decentralized applications built using smart contract platforms like ethereum" (Coinbase, 2020).*

 - Throughout modern history, countries have relied on a central monetary authroity to stabilize national currencies, control price inflation, conduct monetary policy and regulate banks.